 - Mom, Ashar, one of my mom’s friends and I went to tea in Hershey, then on New Year’s Day (I know, that’s technically January), Mom, Chris, Kaitlyn, Ashar and I went out for tea at our favorite tea room in York County.

 - Ashar, Kaitlyn and I saw the Chinese National Acrobats at the Strand, a local theater, with friends, then went out for pizza afterward.

 - We acquired a giant teddy bear that we named Einstein.
 Later, we acquired a giant penguin that we named Hoogerheide.

 - Unfortunately, on Veterans Day, we had to say goodbye to our amazing polydactyl cat Mitts, who had been sick for a while.

 - In happier cat news, we scared a different one of our cats with a cucumber.

 - We talked about a giant salamander found in a cave in China.

 - Ashar enjoyed listening to music from and watching several performances of The Nutcracker.
-First, she saw it in Harrisburg with her grandparents, then she, Dan and I went to see three friends of hers dance in COBALT Dance Company’s Nutcracker in Lancaster!
+First, she saw it in Harrisburg with her grandparents, then she, Kaitlyn and I went to see three friends of hers dance in COBALT Dance Company’s Nutcracker in Lancaster!
 (And we watched the movie version, mentioned above.)

 - My best friend Nina came over and took great family photos of us right after Christmas.